avalitor/PreprocessEthovisionVideos/README.md

 - Get coordinates by opening a screenshot of the video in Paint and mousing over the area of interest
 - I suggest testing the coordinates are correct before running the file by uncommenting the create gif command in get_crop

-Processed videos are in the folder `Videos/ProcessedVids`
+Timestamps are stored in a dictionary in the folder `Videos/ProcessedVids`

 ## Install
 Dependencies: